jetbrains-academy/refactoring-course/RenamingCode/NamingRules/task.md

-# Task: 1/4: Naming rules
+# Task 1/4: Naming rules

-Poor names are bad: obfuscation, confusion, increased code review time, etc.
+Naming is one of the most important parts of writing code, it affects its understanding a lot.
+A good name should be descriptive and unambiguous, and clearly reflect what code does.
+Poor names lead to confusion and make it harder for other developers to understand and reuse.
 One of the most frequently used refactorings is **Rename refactoring**.
-We change the name of code entity to make it more expressive, comply with naming conventions or fix typos.
+We change the name of the code element to make it more expressive, comply with naming conventions, or fix typos.
-A good name should be descriptive and unambiguous.

 Here is the set of rules that we suggest to keep in mind when you try to come up with a good name:
 - A name of package is usually a lowercase noun or a combination of nouns written in camelCase.